- Mass live streams

 - Can you contribute?

 Would you be able to contribute to this page?
-Please get in touch with Alec at firstname.lastname@example.org for more information
+Please get in touch with Jon at firstname.lastname@example.org for more information

 This day, as Vincentians, we pray for peace, for healing and for joy.
 May love pierce the cold hearted, faith uphold the weak, mercy embrace the unjust and forgiveness discover the repentant.
-We pray for the world as a whole; bring us all together, bestowing upon us a holy hope and granting us the perseverance to build Your kingdom here on Earth.
+Father, bring us all together, bestowing upon us a holy hope and granting us the perseverance to build Your kingdom here on Earth.
 Amen

 Lockdown in Our Approved Premises

 Over the past few months staff in both Ozanam and St Christopher’s House have worked extremely hard, working longer hours to keep both hostels up and running.
 Due to having a reduced number of staff at work, staffing regimes have changed and new procedures and practices put in place to keep both residents and staff safe.